 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-AdBlock is another blocker that works well against ads but completely fails to block trackers.
-It's a shame considering its unique features like the ability to block distractions and cookie consent banners instantly.
+AdBlock is another free blocker that works well against ads but doesn't offer much protection against trackers.
+It's a shame, considering its unique premium features, such as the ability to block distractions and cookie consent banners instantly.

-The best ad blockers offer a variety of features and provide broad blocking capabilities, but AdBlock doesn’t hit every mark.
-We'll go over its performance in our review.
+The best ad blockers offer a variety of standout features and provide broad blocking capabilities, but AdBlock doesn’t hit every mark.
+We'll review its performance.

 - Premium blocks all ads